stebrech/accessible-pdf/_basics/unimportant-and-decorative-objects-as-artifact.md

 ## Artifacts in Microsoft Word

-With Word core features it is not possible yet to define content which is going to be an artifact in PDF.
+With Word core features isn’t possible yet to define content which is going to be an artifact in PDF.
 The plugin [axesPDF for Word][2] does fill this gap.

 However, content in the header or footer area is automatically marked as an artifact.